countable-web/open-source-corporation/README.md

 # open-source-corporation

 ## Pushing The Boundaries of Transparency
 This is an experiment to "open source" [Countable Web Productions Inc.](http://countable.ca) as much as possible.
 This includes our *operations manual* and several other assets.
 Like a software project, our processes and other information assets are publicly available for anyone to use under the MIT license. *However*, just as an open source software project does not disclose its database contents, this repository does not include any of our clients' and employees' private data.
+Further, we do not release our company name "Countable Web Productions Inc." nor our logo under the MIT license.
+Only materials downloadable directly from this repository are included under the MIT licence.

 ## Who Started This?
 Countable is a boutique consulting firm which also sells SaaS products and advertising space.
 For more info see our: